 The different types of sickle cell disease are determined by the genes inherited from the person's parents.

 Someone who inherits a sickle cell gene from each parent has hemoglobin SS disease, also called sickle cell anemia.

 A person can also inherit a sickle cell gene from one parent and a different kind of abnormal gene from the other and end up with a different form of sickle cell disease, such as hemoglobin SC disease or hemoglobin S beta thalassemia.

 Someone who inherits only one sickle cell gene and a normal gene from the other parent will have the sickle cell trait, but not the disease.
 A blood test can determine whether someone has a form of sickle cell disease or carries the sickle cell trait.

-The hemoglobin can take on an abnormal shape, distorting the shape of RBCs.
-The cells change from a normal round, doughnut shape to the elongated shape of a sickle, or the shape of the letter "C."
+Hemoglobin can group together abnormally, distorting the shape of RBCs.
+The cells change from a normal round, donut shape to the elongated shape of a sickle, or the shape of the letter "C."

 Sickle cells have a shorter-than-normal life span, which leads to anemia (low RBC count).
 A normal red blood cell lives for about 120 days in circulation, whereas a sickle cell lives for only 10 to 20 days.

-Because kids with sickle cell disease are at an increased risk of infection and other health complications, early diagnosis and treatment to prevent problems is important.
-Currently, more than 40 states require newborn screening programs for sickle cell disease.
+Because kids with sickle cell disease are at increased risk of infection and other health complications, early diagnosis and treatment to prevent problems is important.
+Currently, all 50 states in the U.S. require newborn screening programs for sickle cell disease.

 Symptoms of sickle cell disease vary, ranging from mild to severe, and may be less severe or different in kids who have inherited a sickle cell gene from one parent and a different abnormal hemoglobin gene from the other.